-Consolidated Credit excels at tailoring solutions to meet the specific needs of each of its individual customers.
-The first call with one of its agents is always free, and these agents can help direct you toward a debt consolidation loan or debt management program to suit the size of your debt as well as your ability to make payments.
+Consolidated Credit excels at tailoring debt management solutions to meet the specific needs of each of its individual customers.
+The first call with one of its agents is always free, and these agents can help direct you toward a debt management solution to suit the size of your debt and your ability to make payments.

-Consolidated Credit is one of the oldest and largest debt consolidation companies in the United States, having been plying its trade for 25 years.
-With all Consolidated Credit’s experience, it’s no surprise that it offers a full range of debt solutions – from debt consolidation methods—such as loans and balance transfers that it promises can save you up to 50% on your debt repayment—through to debt management programs with counselors.
-Consolidated Credit is also very generous in sharing its experience with customers, offering a compendium of free articles, webinars and videos to help you better understand how to manage your debt.
+Consolidated Credit is one of the oldest and largest debt management companies in the United States, having plied its trade for 25 years and counting.
+On the back of all this experience, Consolidated Credit offers a range of debt management programs and solutions that it promises can save you up to 50% on your debt repayment.
+It’s also very generous in sharing its experience with its customers, offering a compendium of free articles, webinars and videos to help you better understand how to manage your debt.

 Consolidated Credit’s strengths lie in its range of debt solutions, its customer service, and its encyclopedia-like educational resources.